codebulb/LambdaOmega/README.md

 ```
 List<Integer> list123456 = l(0, 1, l(2, 3, l(4)), list(5, 6)).<Integer> flattenDeep();
 ```
-There’s also a `withDefault()` method which allows you for any ReadonlyIndexedI to register a function the return value of which is returned if a get access would return null or get out of bounds (as inspired by Groovy).
+There’s also a `WithDefault()` method which allows you for any ReadonlyIndexedI to register a function the return value of which is returned if a get() access would return null or get out of bounds (as inspired by Groovy).
 You can use this e.g. to easily create a Map of Lists:
 ```
 M<String, L> withDefault = m(L.class).WithDefault(it -> l());
 withDefault.g("a").a(1);